Provable Training Data Identification for Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we introduce \method{} (\abbr{}), a provable method that identifies training data with provable FDR control.
-Our approach leverages conformal p-values and the Benjamini-Hochberg procedure to achieve distribution-free guarantees under the practical assumption that only a set of non-training data is required for calibration.
-To significantly enhance power, we introduce a conservative estimator for the data usage proportion, which enables a p-value scaling technique that boosts the discovery number while maintaining theoretical rigor.
-For scenarios where auditors have access to some confirmed training data, we also propose an enhanced estimator to further improve performance.
-Extensive experiments demonstrate that \abbr{} consistently achieves higher power than prior methods with strict FDR control.
-In summary, our method provides a general and robust solution for discovering training data with strong theoretical guarantees, and it can be readily with a wide range of existing detection scores across diverse settings.
+In this paper, we formalize training-data identification as a set-level inference problem and introduce \abbr{}, a method that provides rigorous statistical guarantees for the identified set.
+Our method leverages conformal p-values and the BH procedure to obtain distribution-free guarantees using only non-training calibration data.
+To improve power, we introduce a novel JKBB estimator for the data usage proportion.
+Leveraging this estimator, we apply a p-value scaling strategy that enhances power while maintaining theoretical guarantees.
+When a small set of confirmed training data is available, we introduce an adjusted moment estimator to further improve the power.
+Extensive experiments show that \abbr{} consistently outperforms existing methods in power while maintaining strict \metricabbr{} control across diverse detection scores.
+Our method enables reliable training data identification in high-stakes applications, such as data copyright litigation, where strict false identification control is required.

-\paragraph{Limitations} Though our method provides rigorous theoretical guarantees, it requires a calibration set of unseen data that is distributionally similar to the test set.
-While obtaining such data (e.g., post-cutoff-date content) is feasible for well-defined domains such as benchmarks centered on math or copyright works for a certain painter, it is challenging for highly heterogeneous test data.
-In such scenarios, assembling a representative calibration set of unseen data is difficult.
-A significant distributional mismatch between the calibration data and the test data can invalidate the FDR guarantee.
+\paragraph{Limitation and further work.} Though our method provides rigorous theoretical guarantees to control the false identification, it requires a calibration set of unseen data that is distributionally similar to the test set.
+A substantial divergence between the calibration and test data may compromise the validity of these guarantees.
+To address this issue, handling distribution shift by weighted conformal p-values may be a promising direction for future work.

+\paragraph{Acknowledgements} This research is supported by Guangdong Basic and Applied Basic Research Foundation (Grant No. 2026A1515011367).
+This project is also supported by the Jiangsu Provincial Key Discipline Construction Project (Statistics) and the open project of the Joint Lab for Statistics and Finance (Grant No. 2025JLSF101).
+This research is supported by the SUSTech-NUS Joint Research Program.
+Weiran Huang is supported by the National Natural Science Foundation of China (No. 62406192), Shanghai Municipal Special Program for Basic Research on General AI Foundation Models (Grant No. 2025SHZDZX025G03), Tencent WeChat Rhino-Bird Focused Research Program, and Kuaishou Technology.
+We gratefully acknowledge the support of the Center for Computational Science and Engineering at the Southern University of Science and Technology for our research.